akkasumeyye/akkasumeyye/README.md

 ## 🤖 Expertise

 *   **Full Stack Development:** Building robust web applications and backends with a focus on seamless user experiences.
+*   **DevOps Solutions:** Build CI/CD pipelines and deploy to AWS, GCP, and DigitalOcean.
+Monitor systems with Prometheus & Grafana.
+Configure Nginx for routing and load balancing.
 *   **Machine Learning:** Crafting solutions using advanced ML techniques for predictive modeling, deep learning, and more.
 *   **Web Scraping and Automation:** Unleashing the power of web scraping, crawling, and data extraction to transform unstructured content into valuable insights.